eonil/FileSystemEvents/README.md

 Note
 -----
-This project tested on OSX 10.10 with Xcode Version 7.0.
+This library requires macOS 10.10 to run and Xcode 8.0 to build.